harshalshah43/AI_Agent_Assignments/readme.md

 # AI Agent Assignments

-This project contains code for an AI Travel Agent & Expense Planner using LangGraph and external APIs.
+This project contains code for an AI Travel Agent & Expense Planner using LangGraph and external APIs such as GEOAPIFY and AMADEUS.

 ## 🌟 Features
 - Generates real-time travel itineraries for any city worldwide